dirkkul/Phasefield-GPU/README.md

 Note, that this is NOT a full reimplementation and certain features are not implemented.

 # Usage
-Compile the program using the compile script (check if the architecture matches your card) Check the included example parameter file example_param.ini, move it to a folder of your choice and rename it to param.ini Start to program with ./name "folder"
+Compile the program using the compile script (check if the architecture matches your card)
+Check the included example parameter file example_param.ini, move it to a folder of your choice and rename it to param.ini
+Start to program with ./name "folder"

 # Todo
--More documentation
+-   More documentation
--Chemical interactions
+-   Chemical interactions
--Startscript
+-   Startscript
--Scripts to analyse aoutput
+-   Scripts to analyse output
--proper makefile
+-   proper makefile
--Unittests
+-   Unittests